-Dominique taught acting at Screenwise, Griffith Uni, ANU, UWS, Macquarie and Sydney Universities and at the St.Petersburg State Theatre Arts Academy.
+Dominique taught acting at Griffith, ANU, UWS, Macquarie and Sydney Universities and at the St.Petersburg State Theatre Arts Academy.
 He taught and directed at Sydney Theatre School.
 His education included two years in Paris at L’École Internationale de Théâtre Jacques Lecoq.
-His performance work has seen him on stages, screen and other locations throughout Australia.
+His performance work has been on stages, screen and other locations throughout Australia and internationally.
 Dominique is a core member and chair of the board of Theatre Kantanka, a company that specialise in site specific performance (www.kantanka.com.au).
 He also works with Fine Line, a Lecoq based ensemble.

 Dominique grew up on a cattle farm in North Queensland.
-He and his partner run a family travel publishing company Itchee Feet .
-He project managed the AFTRS and Fred Hollows drupal website builds and worked as an Environmental Education Ranger in Centennial Park, Sydney.
-In 2012 Dominique devised and applied a drama program for autistic and multiple disability students at Wairoa school in Bondi.
+He has two sons and he and his partner run a family travel publishing company Itchee Feet .
+He project managed the AFTRS and Fred Hollows drupal website builds and worked as an Environmental Education Ranger in Centennial Park, Sydney working with Bush School.
+In 2012 Dominique devised and applied a drama program for autistic and multiple disability students at Wairoa School in Bondi.

 Dominique has a B.Ed in drama/dance/philosophy from Deakin University (Rusden) and his Ph.D. is in Interdisciplinary Cross-Cultural Research from ANU.
 His Ph.D. thesis and film is entitled “masked corroborees of the northwest” which has been seen at International Film Festivals in Amsterdam, Moscow and Koper.
 The thesis is grounded in Northwest Australia looking at a range of corroborees that incorporate the use of masks connecting bodies to country, cultural knowledge and ancestors.